Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Results

 For the $(2,0)$ mode, a striking difference in behaviour is observed between the two initial shapes.
 Although \cid{WA20} is aerodynamically favourable—experiencing lower initial drag as noted in the macroscopic analysis—it exhibits significantly larger oscillatory velocities compared to the $\pi$ phase.
 This apparent contradiction is resolved by considering the local pressure distribution rather than the net drag.
 Analytical descriptions of impulsive deformation \citep{Villermaux2009,Kulkarni2014,parikThresholdDropFragmentation2025} indicate that radial expansion is driven by the pressure difference between the upstream pole and the periphery.
 The prolate \cid{WA20} shape possesses a high curvature at the stagnation point (pole) and low curvature at the periphery, significantly enhancing this pressure gradient relative to the spherical or oblate cases.
 This geometric advantage allows the $(2,0)$ mode to channel a larger fraction of the aerodynamic work into internal flow, driving strong deformation despite the lower global drag.
 Conversely, \cid{WA2P} displays the lowest internal velocity magnitudes of all cases and notably fails to fragment.

 However, the two extreme shapes of the $(3,0)$ mode exhibit very similar internal velocity structures, despite their differences in initial acceleration. \cid{WA30} initially deforms faster, as visible in the snapshots at $t^* \approx 0.4$, driven by the steep pressure gradients associated with its blunt frontal profile.
 A peak in radial velocity is observed where the prospective downstream peripheral bulge for the $\pi$ phase would reside, hinting at a strong influence of the modal oscillation on the internal oscillatory velocities.
 Similarly, the $\pi$ extreme state (\cid{WA3P}) shows the highest radial velocities in the region where the upstream peripheral bulge is expected to form.
 A key factor here is that the half-period of the $(3,0)$ mode is approximately $0.7$, which is very close to the time the reference spherical case takes to achieve its highest radial velocities.
 The temporal evolution from $t^*=0.1$ to $1.0$ clearly shows both phases completing one half-cycle of their natural oscillation.
-By the time the drops fragment ($t^*_\mathit{frag} \approx 1.77$), the two modes have undergone at least one full oscillation cycle; consequently, the drop experiences the full range of aerodynamic advantages and disadvantages associated with both shapes.
+The drops fragment at $t^*_\mathit{frag} \approx 1.77$; while the exact fragmentation time cannot be trusted quantitatively given the limitations of the axisymmetric simulations beyond $t^*\approx 1$ (see \cref{subsec:dropshape_exp_comparison}), the half-period of the mode comfortably falls within the time to fragmentation even allowing for this uncertainty.
+The two modes have thus undergone at least one full oscillation cycle by fragmentation; consequently, the drop experiences the full range of aerodynamic advantages and disadvantages associated with both shapes.